How to Get Rid of Blue Jays at Bird Feeders

 “I call blue jays ‘beautiful bully birds’ because they can empty a peanut feeder in less than an hour.
 I use a caged peanut feeder to allow only smaller birds, like chickadees, nuthatches and downy woodpeckers, to feed.
 The jays get their own cage-free peanut feeder,” says Deanna Frautschi, Bloomington, Illinois.

 Another tip to get rid of blue jays is to feed nyjer thistle seed.
-Blue jays, like lot of bully birds, tend to leave this seed alone.
-Check out the 3 types of seed and feeders birds love best.
+Blue jays, like lot of bully birds, tend to leave this seed alone, but finches love it.